boyhagemann/Html/readme.md

 It allowes you to manipulate the basic html structure as easy and managable as possible.
 After the html is setup, it can be rendered as a string.

+The package is divided in three parts:

+* Elements
+* Builder
+* Renderer

 ## The Elements

 This package comes is built on a simple Element class.